microsoft/verona/docs/internal/expressions.md

 ## Control Structures

-Unlike most other programming languages, Verona does not have the traditional control flow structures like conditionals and loops.
+Unlike many other programming languages, Verona does not have the traditional control flow structures like conditionals and loops.
 It does however, implement them using the core Verona control flow structures and make available to programmers, so that programming in Verona doesn't become a burden.

 ### Core control structures